 Neheb, the Eternal

 Afflict 3 (Whenever this creature becomes blocked, defending player loses 3 life.)

-At the beginning of your postcombat main phase, add to your mana pool for each 1 life your opponents have lost this turn.
+At the beginning of your postcombat main phase, add for each 1 life your opponents have lost this turn.

 Recommendations View more recommendations

 Arni Metalbrow Gimli of the Glittering Caves Sardian Cliffstomper Moraug, Fury of Akoum Combat Celebrant Neheb, the Eternal Holga, Relentless Rager Yavimaya Steelcrusher Battle Hymn Blasphemous Act Disrupt Decorum Herald's Horn Shared Animosity Uncivil Unrest Dormant Volcano Gauntlet of Power Myriad Landscape Cursed Mirror Fire Diamond Bloodmark Mentor Professional Face-Breaker